Whether you're trying to heat a patio, deck, balcony or an open space, there's a right heater for each.

 How to heat up your outdoor area

-A great option if you’ve got some sort of roof structure is the electric strip heater.
-The slim and stylish bars are fixed to the underside of the roof and provide gentle warmth at the flick of a switch.
+Turn your pergola into a gorgeous entertaining space this winter and use electric strip heaters to keep the space warm and cosy.
+These slim and stylish bars are fixed to the underside of the roof and provide gentle warmth at the flick of a switch.
 The heaters are also surprisingly efficient, costing less than a dollar an hour to run.
 Adding clear bistro blinds around the outside of your pergola will enclose the space, keeping in the warmth and the winter chill at bay.

 You just can’t beat the atmosphere and romance of an open fire and with a firepit, it becomes a feature of your garden too.
 A built in firepit made out of bricks or stone is a great DIY project for your garden while a fire bowl or braziers are more portable and great for paved areas or courtyards.
 They also come in a huge range of shapes and sizes, adding a sculptural element to the fire.

-The pot-bellied chimenea gives you the charm of an open fire and the warmth of a radiant heater in one unit.
-They work by creating an intense flame fuelled by the natural draught caused by air exiting the chimney.
-As the fire burns, it heats the whole chimenea itself, which radiates heat to the surrounding area.
+The pot-bellied chiminea gives you the charm of an open fire and the warmth of a radiant heater in one unit.
+They work by creating an intense flame fuelled by the natural draught caused by air exiting the chiminea.
+As the fire burns, it heats the whole chi itself, which radiates heat to the surrounding area.
 They’re available in either clay or cast iron.